haraka/Haraka/docs/plugins/dkim_sign.md

 ## Key size

 The default key size created by `dkim_key_gen.sh` is 2048.
-As of mid-2014, there are some DNS providers that do not support key sizes that long.
+That is considered secure as of mid-2014 but after 2020, you should be using 4096.

 # What to sign